elevating child care

 Great job Janet!

-Ed, you are so full of wisdom, and your experiences are rich!
-You should be writing a blog!!!!!
+Ed, you are so full of wisdom, and your experiences are rich.
+You should be writing a blog!
 In the meantime, thank you for contributing your wonderful insights to mine.
-You are obviously a most excellent dad.
+You are obviously an excellent dad.
 I love hearing your stories, and you are so generous to share them.
-I treasure your comments, and hope you will tell us all more about your interesting life!

 Yes, Ed Stagg.
 Take Janet’s advice to write your own blog!
 I will be your #1 reader and fan.
 You are my kind of man, Ed Stagg… I mean, my kind of parent.